Team BRIT

 The key element which allows physically disabled drivers to compete is the specially developed hand control system fitted to all the cars.

 History

 Team BRIT was formed as an offshoot of the charity Kartforce, which provides military veterans with the opportunity to take part in karting events to support their physical and mental rehabilitation and recovery.
 Team BRIT gives people with disabilities the chance to compete with able bodied drivers in national motor racing events.
 1996 Formula One world champion Damon Hill is a patron of the team.

 From its inception in 2015 with a single small racing car and three former military disabled drivers, the team has grown in size and scope.

 By 2022 it consisted of five cars and eight drivers with diverse backgrounds and disabilities, competing in three racing competitions.

+In 2023, 9 drivers competed across four championships.